faelpatrick/JWT/README.md

-# Login app using Mongo ans JWT - Json Web Token
+# Login app using Mongo and JWT - Json Web Token